 The last of our metric on this procurement dashboard is the delivery time.
 Just like for the defect rate, the delivery time is analyzed parallelizing several other suppliers.
 On overall, the supplier 4 performs better as it doesn't have any delayed supply even if it has fewer early delivery than supplier 1 for instance, with 53% early against 74% for the supplier 1 – that one still has 8% of his supplies delivered late.

 Our last procurement dashboard template aims attention at the costs and purchases.
 In order to optimize said costs, and anticipate the needs of the different business units to save valuable time, it is essential to oversee the entire purchasing area in one central place.
-The first column gives a snapshot of all the metrics related to the costs and savings, that are further detailed on the right side of the dashboard.
-First of them gives us an idea of how expensive is the internal process of an order, from its creation to the invoice closure.
+The first column gives a snapshot of all the metrics related to the costs and savings, that are further detailed on the right side of the purchase order dashboard.
+First of them gives us an idea of how expensive the internal process of an order is, from its creation to the invoice closure.
 Here, we have the entire costs of purchases displayed and their trend over five years, which tends to increase – maybe simply because the total amount of orders increases too.

 Beneath are two other metrics that actually convey the same information, but expressed in two different ways: the cost reduction and savings.
-Cost reduction can be measured easily by comparing directly the past costs versus current cost for the same goods or services, over the same period of time.
+Cost reduction can be measured easily by directly comparing the past costs versus current cost for the same goods or services, over the same period of time.
 This year, the cost reduction amounts to €483.941, which is expressed as a percentage with cost savings of 13,5%.
 This procurement dashboard breaks it down into several categories (switches, battery, display…), to identify more easily any rationalization opportunities.
 It plays a key role within the procurement department, as it measures the "hard savings" realized over time, and helps in monitoring the financial performance of the purchasing function.
 Top management uses this figure because it has a direct impact on the profit and loss.
 Ideally, it is a metric you want to sustainably increase in the long-term.

 To continue, another key indicator on our procurement dashboard is unfortunately too often overlooked by top management, because it does not directly affect the income statement and does not appear on the bottom line in a tangible, quantifiable way.
 Still, the cost avoidance has a positive impact as it represents all the potential future costs avoided by certain measures, like replacing parts of an equipment before they fail and damage other parts, or negotiation successes bypassing cost increases on future purchases.
 These soft savings are thus creating strategic value by targeting strategic spends like new investments or new technologies.
-Monitoring them alongside the hard ones (of cost reduction) is a best practice to adopt, as we can see with the metrics on the top-left part of the dashboard, where they are expressed as a percentage.
+Monitoring them alongside the hard ones (of cost reduction) is a best practice to adopt, as we can see with the metrics on the top-left part of the purchasing dashboard, where they are expressed as a percentage.
 The cost avoidance for this year amounts to 7.3%.

 Setup only takes one minute.
 No credit card required!